-As the American Passages website asks, in studying these writings: How do [these texts] represent the violence and exploitation that were part of the European exploration of the New World?
+How do [these texts] represent the violence and exploitation that were part of the European exploration of the New World?
 What kinds of beliefs and expectations did European colonizers bring with them to the Americas?
 How did the sophisticated and varied cultures of native peoples impact the settlements Europeans created in America?
 How do European writers represent the experiences and cultures of indigenous peoples?
-How does gender complicate power relations in contact zones and borderlands?

-American Passages, Unit Two, Exploring Borderlands

-Some other themes of this unit on exploration, conquest, and colonization are described in the Heath Anthology Online Instructor's Guide:

-[Two themes are] the newness of the experience and the need to relate it in European terms.
+How does gender complicate power relations in contact zones and borderlands? see American Passages, Unit Two, Exploring Borderlands Some other themes of this unit on exploration, conquest, and colonization are described in the Heath Anthology Online Instructor's Guide: [Two themes are] the newness of the experience and the need to relate it in European terms.
 Columbus initiated the dialogue between American reality and the European codes of signification.
 Another theme would be the strategies utilized to convince powerful readers of the benefits of the New World.
 Again, Columbus marks the beginning.
 These authors are constantly selling the unknown to potential investors and visitors.
 Here begins the tradition of hawking new property developments beyond the urban blight of the reader's familiar surroundings.
 Cabeza de Vaca introduces the familiar theme of wandering the back roads of the country--a sixteenth-century Kerouac.
 It is the theme of finding oneself through the difficult pilgrimage into the wilderness--a Carlos Castaneda avant la lettre.
 Cabeza de Vaca is transformed through suffering, perseverance, and the ability to acculturate.
 [Other] texts introduce inter-European rivalries as a major theme of American culture.
 Competition over territory resulted in violent encounters.
 The encounters with the Native American population were equally violent, introducing the theme of the subjugation of the native peoples, who would rather retain their own way of life.
 The arrogant assumption that one's own system is naturally superior to the native's way is again an indisputable characteristic of U.S. history.
 Another theme is the sincerity of religious motivation, in spite of the contradicting evidence of economic ambitions.
 This conflict between the philanthropic ideals and the exploitative motivation still underlies U.S. foreign policy.

-See the rest of the essay at: http://college.cengage.com/english/heath/syllabuild/iguide/litdiscx.html
+See the rest of the essay at:

-To summarize and expand a bit, we can also read these sets of texts as examples of travel writing, as examples of writing about conquests, and as examples of writing to persuade its readers of the benefits of coming to these newly discovered shores.

-Elements of these types (of explorers, conquerors, and colonists) of writing include:

-- 1. travel writing - a. writing about the unknown - b. comparisons made to the known - c. language is inadequate, old words for new things - d. things in the new world must be named (possessed) - 2. writing of conquest - a. conquering a new land, claiming it for king/queen - b. role in life to subdue and dominate, convert "heathens" to Christianity - c. self-justification - d. new land like a woman's body, accepting bride to the European groom (see: American Passages, "The Romance of Colonization")

-- 3. writing as economic perspective and salesmanship/rhetoric - a. it all boils down to money: spices, gold, crops, fish - b. salesmanship very important, rhetoric of convincing more people to come to America

-Why is it called "America"?
+http://college.cengage.com/english/heath/syllabuild/iguide/litdiscx.html Travel Writing, Writing of Conquest, and Persuading Readers of the Benefits of the New World To summarize, we can also read these sets of texts as examples of travel writing, as examples of writing about conquests, and as examples of writing to persuade readers of the benefits of coming to these newly discovered shores.
+Elements of these types (of explorers, conquerors, and colonists) of writing include: - 1. travel writing - a. writing about the unknown - b. comparisons made to the known - c. language is inadequate, old words for new things - d. things in the new world must be named (possessed) 2. writing of conquest - a. conquering a new land, claiming it for king/queen - b. role in life to subdue and dominate, convert "heathens" to Christianity - c. self-justification - d. new land like a woman's body, accepting bride to the European groom (see: American Passages, "The Romance of Colonization") - 3. writing as economic perspective and salesmanship/rhetoric - a. it all boils down to money and making a living: spices, gold, crops, fish - b. salesmanship very important, rhetoric of convincing more people to come to America The Importance of Map Makers: Why is it called "America" instead of Columbia?